Akshay-Paunikar/Forage_Virtual_Internship_Program/LLOYDS_BANKING_GROUP/02_Task_2_Building_a_machine_learning_model/README.md

 Enhance customer loyalty at Lloyds by building predictive models to identify and retain at-risk customers.

 <h4>Task overview:</h4>
 Excellent work on exploring and preparing the data in Task 1!
-Now, you'll leverage your analytical skills to build a predictive machine learning model, identifying key factors that influence customer churn and evaluating its performance for strategic decision-making.
+Now, you'll leverage your analytical skills to build a predictive machine learning model, identifying key factors that influence customer churn and evaluating its performance for strategic decision-making.<br>

 <b>What you'll learn:</b>